6 Tips to Planning Your Wedding Timeline

 1) Top Favorite Photo/s

 Before you begin drafting a rough timeline, I recommend identifying the top 2-3 most important photos you want to have from your wedding day.
 Consider which images you envision displayed on your walls for years to come.
 Pinpointing these key photos will be essential in organizing the flow of your day.
 Many of my clients treasure the golden hour shots (my personal favorite of the day), while others prioritize the first look and the moments leading up to it.
-Perhaps there’s a special photo with Grandma Sue that means a lot to you.
+Perhaps there’s a special photo with Grandma that means a lot to you.
 Whatever your must-have images are, be sure to make a note of them.

 2)Sunset